 Show off your selfie skills!
 Find a selfie stand located on the West side of Tunnel 3 between Norwalk and Sparta and stop for a fun photo.
 Share yours on Instagram using #ScenicWisconsin.

 Find parking, bathrooms and water at each of the towns along the Elroy-Sparta Bike Trail.
 Bring a strong flashlight and be prepared to walk your bike through each tunnel.
 Tunnel # 3 is especially wet and a rain jacket isn’t a bad idea for a cool day.
-Cyclists age 16 and older need a trail pass ($5/day, $25/year), available at Justin Trails Resort.
+Cyclists age 16 and older need a trail pass ($5/day, $25/year), available at Justin Trails Resort and Sparta Area Chamber of Commerce.

 The Elroy-Sparta Bike Trail is directly linked to two other state trails: the La Crosse River State Trail on the west end in Sparta and the 400 State Trail on the east end at Elroy Commons.
 There is also a connection at Elroy Commons to the 13-mile Omaha County Trail.
-Traveling between Elroy and Camp Douglas, near Mill Bluff State Park, the Omaha Trail features a shorter rock tunnel that is about two blocks long.
+Traveling between Elroy and Camp Douglas, near Mill Bluff State Park, the Omaha Trail features a shorter rock tunnel that is about two blocks long and black top pavement.

 Lodging is available at Justin Trails Resort and includes drive-in tent camping, an Authentic Tipi, Camping Cabin, The Cottage, upscale log cabins and luxury suites.
 Bicycle rentals are available from Speed’s Bike Shop in Sparta, which also offers shuttles.